NikhilBagwe/Learn-CSharp-Dotnet/webAPI/03 - Repository pattern.md

 - Repository Design Pattern is used to create an abstraction layer between the data access layer and the business logic layer of the application.
 - In our example, we need to separate the data access logic from the Employee Controller.

+---

+### Conclusion :

+- RP minimizes duplicate query logic.
+- Decouples your applcation from Persistence frameworks i.e EF (A persistence framework is middleware that assists in the storage and retrieval of information between applications and databases).
+Meaning we can change our ORM anytime.